jewright/Autonomous-Navigation-and-Platform-Landing/README.md

 # Autonomous Navigation and Platform Landing
 This project is to further advancements in autonomous navigation and platform landing.
-Using ROS Melodic I programmed robotic hardware and software.
-I used Vicon Motion Capture System, Jackal UGV, and a UAV.
+Using a Vicon Motion Capture System, a Jackal UGV, and a UAV, I applied ROS to program robotic hardware and software.

 ## Hardware Used
 This project used a variety of hardware and robotic accessories: